arnold-c/PhD-Dissertation/chapter_3/lca_manuscript.typ

 As a result, only 62% of the study population could have their risk reduced with respect to the PHMs surveyed.
 Further, the infection rates observed in the High Adherence group indicates that even a perfectly effective intervention aimed at increasing adherence to non-pharmaceutical PHMs (i.e., after the intervention, all individuals always followed every measure) would not eliminate transmission in a population, an observation that aligns with prior COVID-19 research @flaxmanEstimatingEffectsNonpharmaceutical2020a @banholzerEstimatingEffectsNonpharmaceutical2021 @braunerInferringEffectivenessGovernment2021 @geUntanglingChangingImpact2022.
 The extent to which the infection in the High Adherence group is a result of mixing with lower adherence classes cannot be explicitly described, but the sensitivity analysis allows for an exploration of the effect and ABC fits suggest near-homogeneous mixing occurred.
+#darkred[One possible explanation for homogeneous mixing improving model fit is that the attendance of in-person lectures resulted in the interaction of students of varying degrees of risk behavior.]
 Varying the structure of the transmission matrix yielded very similar quantitative and qualitative results (@fig-abc-distance-whiskers-rows, @fig-intervention-rows, @fig-abc-distance-whiskers-constant, @fig-intervention-constant).

 Examining the impact of increasing adherence to PHMs (modeled as increasing the proportion of the population in the High Adherence class), a fully effective intervention saw between a 76-93% reduction in the final size of the simulation outbreak.